Health care in the Philippines: Medical fee

 The private sector is market-oriented, with healthcare paid for through user fees.
 The Philippine Health Insurance Corporation (PhilHealth) was established in 1995 to provide financial protection for Filipinos, and its membership has grown significantly in recent years.

-Infrastructures
+Infrastructure

 As of 2018, the Philippines has 1,224 hospitals, 2587 health centers, and 20,216 health stations.
 Most hospitals are small, with 64% being Level 1 non-departmental hospitals.
 The private sector's share of hospital beds has increased from 46% to 53%.
+As of 2026, the Philippines has a total of 105,000 hospital beds and a shortage of more than 400,000 hospital beds.

 The distribution of healthcare resources is uneven.
 Luzon, particularly the National Capital Region, has a higher concentration of hospital beds compared to the Visayas and Mindanao.
 Public medical centers have a higher bed occupancy rate and longer patient stays than private hospitals.

 Public healthcare delivery

 The 3 levels of public hospitals, Malasakit Center and Barangay health volunteer play a vital role.

 Universal healthcare

 2019 Universal Health Care Act (UHC Act) was signed into law by President Rodrigo Duterte as the Republic Act No. 11223.
 UHC automatically enrolls all Filipino citizens in the National Health Insurance Program and expands the existing Philippine Health Insurance Corporation (PhilHealth) coverage to include free medical consultations and laboratory tests.
 The goal of the law is to expand the health benefits package of previous PhilHealth including access to services in preventive, palliative, and rehabilitative medicine.
 Development of the bill was guided by the World Health Organization – Philippines who assisted by mediating public hearings and providing insight from successful implementations of UHC in other countries.
 The law also seeks to undo certain medical practices that were originally established during colonial times, namely the reliance on private healthcare and a weak system of public healthcare.